Fear of volcanic eruption on Bali forces nearly 135,000 to flee to shelters

 The national disaster management agency said many people have fled because they are unsure of their proximity to a 12 km (seven miles) exclusion zone imposed around the crater.

-Evacuees are being housed in tents, school gyms, and government buildings in neighbouring villages.
+Evacuees are being housed in tents, school gyms, and government buildings in neighboring villages.

 While there are plentiful stocks of food, water, medicines, and other supplies, evacuees fear they are in for a long wait that could disrupt their livelihoods.